 Expert Insights

-According to the International Business Brokers Association (IBBA), businesses in the service sector often fetch higher multiples due to recurring revenue streams, highlighting the importance of business model considerations.
+Businesses in the service sector often fetch higher multiples due to recurring revenue streams, highlighting the importance of business model considerations.
 Service businesses, such as subscription-based software firms, inherently offer more predictable cash flows, which can enhance buyer interest and valuation.

 Common Mistakes and Misconceptions in Business Valuation